craigjmidwinter/craigjmidwinter.github.io/_experience/hyper-giant.md

 - Demonstrated experience designing, implementing, and deploying complex systems with a microservice architecture
 - Brought in as a fixer on teams to identify and clear blockers and implement more efficient workflows
 - Mentored junior developers, sharing knowledge and expertise to help them grow in their careers.
+- Lead the development of a new internal product, including designing the architecture, and leading the engineering team through implementation